Cavaliers vs. Knicks: Betting Trends, Record ATS, Home/Road Splits

 - The Cavaliers have been chosen as underdogs in 17 games this year and have walked away with the win four times (23.5%) in those games.

-- Cleveland has a record of 3-11, a 21.4% win rate, when it is set as the underdog by +105 or more by bookmakers this season.
+- This season, Cleveland has won two of its nine games, or 22.2%, when it is the underdog by at least +120 on the moneyline.

-- The moneyline set for this matchup implies Cleveland has a 48.8% chance of coming away with a victory in the contest.
+- The moneyline set for this matchup implies Cleveland has a 45.5% chance of walking away with the win.

 Cavaliers vs. Knicks Over/Under Stats (Regular Season)